गौतम बुद्ध की शिक्षाएँ ही अगले विश्व युद्ध से दुनिया को बचा सकती हैं।

 In Buddhism, there are many festivals commemorated by Buddhists throughout the year.
-These notable festivities celebrate various events in the lives of Buddhas, Bodhisattvas and famous teachers.
-Umpteen fairs, procession and carcades are organised in the name of Buddha annually.
-During these occasions people engage themselves in numerous meditations operations and Yoga Programs.
-They take refugee and follow the precepts/principles taught by Buddha.
-Ardent Practitioners also sometimes leave the home life to become saints/monks and nuns.
+These notable festivities celebrate various events in the lives of Buddhas, Bodhisattvas, and famous teachers.
+Umpteen fairs, procession, and carcades are organized in the name of Buddha annually.
+During these occasions, people engage themselves in numerous meditation operations and Yoga Programs.
+They take refuge and follow the precepts/principles taught by Buddha.
+Ardent Practitioners also sometimes leave their home life to become saints/monks and nuns.

 Buddha Poornima is observed on the full moon night according to Buddhism Calendar in the Hindu Month of Vaisakh.
-It celebrates the Birth Day of "Gautama Buddha" every year who was the founder of Buddhism Community.
+It celebrates the Birth Day of "Gautama Buddha" every year who was the founder of the Buddhism Community.
 Buddha Purnima is popularly known as- Vesak as it falls in the Vaisakha (Baisakh) Month.
-In the year 2018, It will be remarked on 29th March. .
+In the year 2021, It will be remarked on 26th May (Wednesday).
 On this eminent day, Buddhists take part in the ceremonial bathing of the Buddha and pour rose water on an idol of baby Siddhartha.
-This indicates the purification of deeds and the actions.
+This indicates the purification of deeds and actions.
 They visit the nearby Buddha Temples to pay homage to Buddha.

 Sangha Day is well-known with the name- Kathina Day among the Buddhist community.
 It is usually held in the month of October.
 According to a ritual, some saints participate in various retreat programs during the rainy season.
 Fairs and processions are carried out along with Buddha Portrait upon a chariot and the devotees sing songs and hymns on the name of Siddhartha.